andersle/psynlig/README.md

 plt.show()
 ```

-will generate the following figure:
+will generate histograms for the selected variables:
 ![histogram](examples/histogram/histogram.png)